ahmedfgad/NumPyCNNAndroid/README.md

 Actually the user can not make changes to the app such as using different image, adding, removing, modifiying a layer.
 The application is designed to work on each three successive conv-relu-pool layers, show their outputs, return so that the user can execute the next three layers by clikcing a button at the bottom of the screen.
 The previous result before clicking the button will be used for further processing.

-The result of applying the first conv-relu-pool layers after pressing the button is shown below:
+The result of applying the first conv-relu-pool layers after pressing the button is shown below.
+The 2 filters used are for detecting horizontal and vertical edges.
+The filters used in the remaining two conv layers are randomly generated.

 ![screenshot_2018-05-31-14-11-27](https://user-images.githubusercontent.com/16560492/40784228-54e4c55e-64e5-11e8-8c88-76e535cb1f7f.png)